commondatageek/commondatageek.github.io/content/posts/list-all-aws-resources.md

 ---
-title: "List All AWS Resources"
+title: "Listing all Resources in Your AWS Account"
 date: 2022-08-04T20:56:41-06:00
 draft: false